Last updated 24th May 2018

 We collect your personal information in a number of instances, including when you:

-Register your details as a new client at one of our practices or make appointments at one of our practices or are referred to one of our practices from another veterinary centre;
+Register your details as a client at one of our practices or make appointments at one of our practices or are referred to one of our practices from another veterinary centre;

 Complete a form asking to be contacted by one of our practices or regarding an appointment;